derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 <div id="toc"></div>

-### Why use gRPC?
+### Why use HRPC?

 Our example is a simple route mapping application that lets clients get information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients.

-With gRPC we can define our service once in a .proto file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
+With HRPC we can define our service once in a .proto file and implement clients and servers in any of HRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by HRPC.
 We also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating.